Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 #### 6.4 - Backup infrastructure

-The concept remains similar to a single-region configuration that includes a SAP HANA on Private Cloud infrastructure SecNumCloud-qualified, but with a major distinction: the ability to restore and resume SAP services on the second region without experiencing downtime due to infrastructure delivery.
+The concept remains similar to a single-region configuration that includes a SAP HANA on a SecNumCloud-qualified Private Cloud infrastructure, but with a major distinction: the ability to restore and resume SAP services on the second region without experiencing downtime due to infrastructure delivery.

-This second region, with a SAP HANA on Private Cloud infrastructure qualified as SecNumCloud, allows you to restore backups and snapshots of your SAP application servers, perform a disaster recovery operation on your secondary SAP HANA databases, and finally reboot your SAP systems within a controlled timeframe.
+This second region, with a SAP HANA on a SecNumCloud-qualified Private Cloud infrastructure, allows you to restore backups and snapshots of your SAP application servers, perform a disaster recovery operation on your secondary SAP HANA databases, and finally reboot your SAP systems within a controlled timeframe.

 The difference between single-region and two-region configurations is faster recovery capabilities and timelines.
 With a two-region configuration, you not only reduce recovery time, but also reduce the risk of downtime due to infrastructure delivery constraints.
 This design enables faster recovery, continuous operation, and greater resilience.